playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 }
 ```

-Additionally to having some abnoxious duplicated type information, this method also has it's limitations.
+That said, additional to having some abnoxious duplicated type information, this method also has it's limitations.

 For example, if we wanted to pass in an object of some kind (we'll use `{}` for a placeholder), it would disallow us: